-Guitar pedal preamps are ideal for guitarists who need a plug-n-play box to lay down tracks quickly in a studio.
-On stage, they allow you to dial in a consistent tone without the hassles of transporting or setting up heads, cabs, mics, or any of the traditional array of gear we’ve gotten used to lugging around with us in the past.
+Guitar preamp pedals are ideal for guitarists who need a plug and play box to improve tone when laying down tracks quickly in a studio, or to dial in a consistent tone on stage without the hassle of transporting and setting up heads, cabs, mics, or any of the traditional array of gear we’ve gotten used to lugging around with us in the past.

 - Xotic BB Preamp V 1.5 Pedal

 - JHS Pedals Colour Box V2 Preamp Guitar Effects Pedal

 - LR Baggs Venue DI Acoustic Guitar DI, EQ, and Tuner